khanhadi/GriffinHealth/README.md

 npm install
 ```

-2. Create a `.env` file in the root directory and add your OpenAI API key: (this is already included in the submission zip)
+2. Create a `.env` file in the root directory and add your OpenAI API key:
 ```env
 PUBLIC_OPENAI_API_KEY=your-openai-api-key-here
 ```